DespairC/SimpleDB/course-info-2021/lab3.md

 cost(pageScan) = SCALING_FACTOR x cost(predicate application)
 ```

-For this lab, you can ignore the effects of caching (e.g., assume that
+For this lab, you can ignore the effects of caching（缓存） (e.g., assume that
-every access to a table incurs the full cost of a scan) -- again, this
+every access to a table incurs(带来) the full cost of a scan) -- again, this
 is something you may add as an optional bonus extension to your lab
 in Section 2.3.
 Therefore, `scancost(t1)` is simply the
 number of pages in `t1 x SCALING_FACTOR`.